Mholscher/gledger/readme.md

 ## Installing GLedger ##

 Install GLedger from Github.
-There is no way to install it using pip.
+There currently is no way to install it e.g. using pip.

 ## How GLedger is developed ##

-GLedger is developed on openSuse Linux, using Python 3.4 and Firebird 2.5 to implement its database.
-To interface with the database I used SQLAlchemy, taking care to not use Firebird specific constructs.
+GLedger is developed on openSuse Linux, using Python 3.4 and Firebird 2.5 and MariaDB 10.2 to implement its database.
+To interface with the database I used SQLAlchemy, taking care to not use Firebird/MariaDB specific constructs.
 It should run with all database backends SQLAlchemy supports, but no guarantees :=)

 ## Details ##